BANQUE DE KIGALI LOC

 The proposed transaction is a USD 12 million Line of Credit, split into USD 8 million as sub debt and USD 4 million as senior loan Banque De Kigali to meet it's need for long-term funding, the LOC will be up to 10 years with a grace period of up to 2 years.
 BK's principal credit products are overdrafts, short, medium, and long-term loans.
 These are funded mainly by deposits with terms ranging from 1 -9 months and current accounts; both interest and non-interest bearing.
 The proposed Line of Credit will enable Banque De Kigali provide long-term financing to various sectors.
 The proposed LOC, the first to BK from the ADB's private sector window, will support BK priority sectors, including agriculture, mining, manufacturing, energy and water, public works and construction, trade and tourism, communication and services

 BK offers an opportunity for the ADB to engage with an important local development partner with a good local presence and the reach necessary to deliver broad-based financial support to key sectors of the economy at a time of a severe global financial crisis.
 This will contribute to the restoration of liquidity in the system and ensure continuation of vital economic activity and as a result, enhance the credibility of the ADB as a partner capable of providing the right response at the right time and in the right places.
-It will leverage the ADB funded PRSSP-III
+It will leverage the ADB funded PRSSP-III's expected outcomes to include:

 The main beneficiaries of the propose lines of credit would be BK, its stakeholders, and the Small and Medium-sized enterprises (SMEs) engaged in productive sectors of the economy i.e., Agriculture value chain activities; manufacturing, tourism and hotel development etc.